What is Sex Therapy?

 What to Look for in a Sex Therapist

-In addressing issues regarding sex, it’s best to work with a certified sex therapist.
-Sex therapists are licensed therapists who have completed additional training and certification to give them a better basis for appropriate treatment.
+It’s best to work with an AASECT Certified Sex Therapist or a therapist working toward their certification under supervision.
+Sex therapists are licensed therapists who have completed additional training and certification to give them a more didactic and supervisory experience to provide appropriate treatment.
 The ideal sex therapist is one who will put you at ease and help you to understand yourself better.
-It may help to see a therapist who has a practicing medical background if you are concerned that the cause is related to some physical aspect, but it is not necessary.
-Your comfort level is essential in this matter, as an inability to share honestly what you are struggling with or how you feel can result in inadequate sessions.
+It may help to see a therapist who has a practicing medical background if you are concerned that the cause is related to some physical aspect, but it may not be necessary and your therapist should have a good network of medical providers to whom they can refer you.
+Your alliance is essential in this matter so you feel comfortable sharing honestly about what is for most people the most intimate part of their lives.

 More than anything, you need a therapist who is open, understanding and is willing to provide therapy at your own pace.
 Therapy is an especially individual and unique experience that requires your complete comfort and trust in your therapist.
 There’s no shame in needing to see a few therapists before finding one you feel comfortable with.
 If you have any problems being open or confiding in your therapist, feel free to share that with them.
 It creates an awareness of your needs and only serves to help them better understand you.